trinodb/trino/docs/src/main/sphinx/admin/event-listeners-http.rst

 ===================
-HTTP Event Listener
+HTTP event listener
 ===================

-The HTTP Event Listener plugin allows streaming of query events, encoded in JSON format, to an external service for further processing, by POSTing them to a specified URI.
+The HTTP event listener plugin allows streaming of query events, encoded in JSON format, to an external service for further processing, by POSTing them to a specified URI.